ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/contextual-entities.md

     "@id": "https://creativecommons.org/licenses/by/4.0/"
   }
 }
 ```

-If no explicit `license` is expressed on the _RO-Crate Metadata Descriptor_, the `license` expressed on the _Root Data Entity_ applies also on the RO-Crate metadata.
+If no explicit `license` is expressed on the _RO-Crate Metadata Descriptor_, the `license` expressed on the _Root Data Entity_ applies also to the RO-Crate metadata.

 ## Extra metadata such as Exif